 So what’s the take home message here?
 Grain fed and grass fed meat are both going be nutritious options as part of a whole foods animal based diet.
 Grass fed meat appears to have higher levels of many vitamins including C, E, A, and CoQ10, and will likely have lower amounts of pesticides like glyphosate, atrazine, dioxins and mold toxins.
 To me, grass fed is the clear winner here, and is definitely worth the extra cost.
 I can’t think of a better investment than my own health, and buying good quality food is a key part of this!

-If you need resources for where to find grass fed meat check out Belcampo or White Oak Pastures.
+If you need resources for where to find grass fed meat check out White Oak Pastures.

 Subscribe to future articles like this:

 Thanks for subscribing.
 Please check your inbox to confirm.